Another 10% discount for everyone? Let Vincent do better.

 • Geolocation-based promo notifications.

-• Built-in gamification features (contests, raffles, social sharing).
+• Built-in gamification (contests, raffles, social sharing), with rewards via POS and mobile.

 Disadvantages:

-• Requires app download (unless on Grow plan with white-label options).
+• Requires an app download unless you're on the top tier with white-label.

-• Limited design flexibility and customization for enterprise use cases.
+• Limited design flexibility for complex use cases.

 14. Zinrelo